-Why did you choose to join King School as the new Head of Lower School?
+Why did you choose to join King School as the Head of Lower School?

-I am attracted to the dynamic interaction among King’s student-centered, challenging program, its expert teachers, and its kind community.
+King’s student-centered, challenging program, its expert teachers, and its kind community were all factors in my decision to join King.
 I believe these elements combine to make King an exceptional school that empowers students to achieve their personal best.
-In my 20+ years in education, I have witnessed in countless ways the enormous, life-changing benefits of a robust early childhood and elementary school program.
-I am eager to bring my experience to help shape the vibrant future of King’s wonderful Lower School.
+In my 30+ years in education, I have witnessed in countless ways the enormous, life-changing benefits of a robust early childhood and elementary school program.
+I enthusiastically bring my experience to help shape the vibrant future of King’s wonderful Lower School.

-What do you feel distinguishes King from other schools?
+What do you feel distinguishes King Lower School?

-I believe King’s student-centered program distinguishes King from its peers.
-King faculty know students as individuals and understand them as learners.
-Importantly, the faculty not only know the students, but also take great joy in challenging each student to realize his or her individual personal best.
+King faculty know students as individuals, understand them as learners, and take great joy in challenging students to realize their individual personal best.
 The close relationship between Lower School students and teachers, and the partnership with teachers and parents, help students get to know themselves as learners, empowering them with a self-awareness that opens up more avenues to explore and succeed.
-It is this approach to teaching and learning -- knowing each student’s personal passions and goals -- that I believe is at the center of King School.
+It is this approach to teaching and learning -- knowing each student’s personal passions and goals -- that I believe is at the center of King.

 How does King challenge students?